Greater Toronto Area: Economy

-The Greater Toronto Area is a commercial, distribution, financial and economic centre, being the second largest financial centre in North America.
-The region generates about a fifth of Canada's GDP and is home to 40% of Canada's business headquarters.
+The Greater Toronto Area is a commercial, distribution, financial and economic centre and is the second-largest financial centre in North America.
+The region generates about a fifth of Canada's GDP and is home to 40 per cent of Canada's business headquarters.
 The economies of the municipalities in Greater Toronto are largely intertwined.
-The work force is made up of approximately 2.9 million people and more than 100,000 companies The Greater Toronto Area produces nearly 20% of the entire nation's GDP with $323 billion, and from 1992 to 2002, experienced an average GDP growth rate of 4.0% and a job creation rate of 2.4% (compared to the national average GDP growth rate of 3% and job creation rate of 1.6%).
-Greater Toronto has the largest regional economy in Canada, with its GDP surpassing the province of Quebec in 2015.
+The work force is made up of approximately 2.9 million people and more than 100,000 companies The Greater Toronto Area produces nearly 20 per cent of the entire nation's GDP with $323 billion, and from 1992 to 2002, experienced an average GDP growth rate of 4.0 per cent and a job creation rate of 2.4 per cent (compared with the national average GDP growth rate of 3 per cent and job creation rate of 1.6 per cent).
+The Greater Toronto Area has the largest regional economy in Canada, with its GDP surpassing the Province of Quebec in 2015.

-In 2010, over 51% of the labour force in the Greater Toronto Area is employed in the service sector, with 19% in the manufacturing, 17% of the labour force employed in wholesale & retail trade, 8% of the labour force involved in transportation, communication and utilities, and 5% of the workforce is involved in construction.
-Despite the fact the service industry makes up only 51% of Greater Toronto's workforce, over 72% of the region's GDP is generated by service industries.
+In 2010, over 51 per cent of the labour force in the Greater Toronto Area is employed in the service sector, with 19% in the manufacturing, 17% of the labour force employed in wholesale & retail trade, 8% of the labour force involved in transportation, communication and utilities, and 5% of the workforce is involved in construction.
+Although the service industry makes up only 51% of Greater Toronto's workforce, over 72% of the region's GDP is generated by service industries.

 The largest industry in the Greater Toronto Area is the financial services in the province, accounting for an estimated 25% of the region's GDP.
 Notably, the five largest banks in Canada all have their operational headquarters in Toronto's Financial District.
 Toronto is also home to the headquarters of the Toronto Stock Exchange and the Standard and Poor TSX Composite Index and offices of the TSX Venture Exchange.
 The TMX Group, the owners and operators of TSX Exchanges as well as the Montreal Exchange, are also headquartered in Toronto.
 The TSX and the TSX Venture Exchange represent 3,369 companies, including more than half of the world's publicly traded mining companies.

 Markham also attracted the highest concentration of high tech companies in Canada, and because of it, has positioned itself as Canada's High-Tech Capital.
-The Greater Toronto Area is the second largest automotive centre in North America (after Detroit).
+The Greater Toronto Area is the second-largest automotive centre in North America (after Detroit).
 Currently, General Motors, Ford and Chrysler run six assembly plants in the area, with Honda and Toyota having assembly plants just outside the GTA.
 General Motors, Ford, Honda, KIA, Mazda, Suzuki, Nissan, Volkswagen, Toyota, Hyundai, Aston Martin, Jaguar, Land Rover, Subaru, Volvo, BMW, and Mitsubishi have chosen the Greater Toronto Area for their Canadian headquarters.
 Magna International, the world's most diversified car supplier, also has its headquarters in Aurora.
-The automobile industry within the region accounts for roughly 10% of the region's GDP.
+The automobile industry accounts for roughly 10% of the region's GDP.

-As with the rest of Canada, the economy of the Greater Toronto Area has been hit very hard by the COVID-19 pandemic in the early 2020s.